robert-rc2i/ptq-client-webapp/README.md

 You have two options

 1. Make use of the public website (Easiest)
-2. Or Install the web application locally onto the same computer as your running instance of Pianoteq
+2. Or Install the web application locally onto the same computer as your running instance of Pianoteq [Section for option 2](#option-2---deploy-localy)

 ## Option 1 - Public website
 Simply click on the link below!
 This option does not require any install, other than having a running instance of Pianoteq on a computer.